 - Only the EHAC Council makes accreditation decisions at its annual summer meeting each year.
 The annual meeting is usually held in conjunction with the annual National Environmental Health Association (NEHA) Conference.

-We hope you will consider accreditation with EHAC and join the ranks of an elite cadre of programs creating a well-qualified and highly trained environmental health workforce.
+We hope you will consider accreditation with EHAC and join the ranks of an elite cadre of degree programs creating a well-qualified and highly trained environmental health workforce.

 If you have further questions, please contact Leslie Mitchell at our office: 206-522-5272 or email at email@example.com